idanarye/vim-merginal/README.md

 The rebase amend buffer is shown when you amend a patch during a rebase.
 It shows the amended commit's shortened hash and commit message.
-Additionally, it shows all the branches so you can diff against them while the patch.
-If offers the folloing keymaps:
+Additionally, it shows all the branches so you can diff against them.
+If offers the following
+keymaps:

-* `R`      Refresh the rebase amended buffer.
+* `R`      Refresh the rebase amend buffer.
 * `gd`     Diff against the branch under the cursor.
 * `ra`     Abort the rebase
 * `rc`     Continue to the next patch.
-* `rs`     Skip the current patch
+* `rs`     Skip the current patch.

 DIFF FILES
 ==========
 The diff files buffer is used to diff against another branch.
-It displays all the differences between the currently checked out branch and the branch it was opened against, and offerts the following keymaps:
+It displays all the differences between the currently checked out branch and the branch it was opened against, and offers the following keymaps:

 * `R`      Refresh the diff files list.
-* `<Cr>`   Open the file under the cursor(if it exists in the currently checked out branch).
+* `<Cr>`   Open the file under the cursor (if it exists in the currently checked out branch).
-* `ds`     Split-diff against the file under the cursor(if it exists in the other branch)
+* `ds`     Split-diff against the file under the cursor (if it exists in the other branch).
-* `ds`     VSplit-diff against the file under the cursor(if it exists in the other branch)
+* `ds`     VSplit-diff against the file under the cursor (if it exists in the other branch).
-* `co`     Check out the file under the cursor(if it exists in the other branch) into the current branch.
+* `co`     Check out the file under the cursor (if it exists in the other branch) into the current branch.